shaunreichman/investment_tracker/docs/specs_completed/DOCUMENTATION_AUDIT_SUMMARY.md

 - ✅ Future-proof patterns for scalability

 **Overall Assessment: A++ (Excellent)**
 The documentation now reflects a professional-grade investment tracker application with comprehensive guidelines for all aspects of development.
+The audit is complete and all documentation is up-to-date and comprehensive.